jam-cc/MMAD/README.md

 ## 📜 News

+- **[2024-10-30]** The full dataset is released at [Hugging Face](https://huggingface.co/datasets/jiang-cc/MMAD), including images and captions.
+You can download the whole dataset easier now!
 - **[2024-10-16]** MMAD paper is released at [arXiv](https://arxiv.org/abs/2410.09453).
 - **[2024-10-08]** MMAD dataset and evaluation code are released.